m-kupiec/starter-react-ts-tailwind/README.md

 Prettier uses the default configuration.
 It also has the [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) plugin enabled to automatically sort classes based on [Tailwind's recommended class order](https://tailwindcss.com/blog/automatic-class-sorting-with-prettier#how-classes-are-sorted).
 You can change the configuration in `.prettierrc`.

-Ingored files (not to be formatted) can be specified in `.prettierignore`.
+Ignored files (not to be formatted) can be specified in `.prettierignore`.
 According to its [documentation](https://prettier.io/docs/en/ignore), Prettier also respects the `.gitignore` configuration and ignores `node_modules/`.

 ### ESLint